FroMage/quarkus-renarde-todo/README.md

-# Quarkus Vixen TODO demo app
+# Quarkus Renarde TODO demo app

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-You will need to get, build and install the vixen branch in order to try this out: https://github.com/FroMage/quarkus/tree/vixen
+You will need to get, build and install the renarde branch in order to try this out: https://github.com/FroMage/quarkus/tree/renarde

 ## Running the application in dev mode